TormodLandet/Ocellaris/README.rst

 Development
 -----------

 Ocellaris is developed in Python and C++ on `Bitbucket <https://bitbucket.org/trlandet/ocellaris>`_ by use of the Git version control system.
 If you are reading this on github, please be aware that you are seeing a mirror that could potentially be months out of date.
-The github mirror is only updated sporadically—to trigger new Singularity Hub container builds.
+The github mirror is only updated sporadically—to trigger new Singularity and Docker Hub container builds.
 All pull requests and issues should go to the Bitbucket repository.

-Ocellaris is automatically tested on `CircleCI <https://circleci.com/bb/trlandet/ocellaris/tree/master>`_
-and the current CI build status is |circleci_status|.
+Ocellaris is automatically tested on `CircleCI <https://circleci.com/bb/trlandet/ocellaris/tree/master>`_ and the current CI build status is |circleci_status|.

 .. |circleci_status| image:: https://circleci.com/bb/trlandet/ocellaris.svg?style=svg&circle-token=886a679594f958395d69c0720b04c4d88056f49d